briefgw/kinect_arm/README.md

 1. Turn off the power strip that supplies the linear actuators and the stepper motor.
 2. On the Ubuntu machine, in the terminal window that is logged into the RPi via ssh
 	1. Kill the motorSever by hitting Ctrl+c.
-	2. Run `./shutdown`. **DOUBLE CHECK THIS! (add script to repo)**
+	2. Run `./shutdown.sh`. **DOUBLE CHECK THIS! (add script to repo)**
 	3. Run `exit` to close the ssh connection. **DOUBLE CHECK THIS!**
 	4. Close the terminal window on the Ubuntu machine.
-	5. Wait 10 seconds, double check that you completed Step 1, then unplug the RPi.
+	5. Wait 10 seconds, double check that you have completed Step 1, then unplug the RPi.
 3. Unplug the XBox Kinect.
 ## Important Tips:
 **1. Do not turn on/off linear actuator power strip without having RPi plugged in.**
 * The RPi powers the Arduino Uno via its USB connection.
-The init() method in the Arduino Uno code tells the linear actuators what their default positions should be.
+The Arduino's setup() method (which is called when the Arduino is first powered on) tells the linear actuators what their default positions should be.
 If the linear actuators do not have this constant signal from the Arduino Uno, the actuators default to 90 degrees.
 * Likewise, if you turn off the RPi (which will also turn off the Arduino Uno) before shutting off the power to the actuators, the actuators will default to 90 degrees because they will not have the signal from the Arduino.

 **2. Follow proper steps for powering off the RPi.**